mfe-/Maui/README.md

 ## Getting Started

-In order to use the .NET MAUI Community Toolkit you need to call the extension method in your `MauiProgram.cs` file as follows:
+In order to use the .NET MAUI Community Toolkit you need to install the nuget `dotnet add package CommunityToolkit.Maui` and call the extension method in your `MauiProgram.cs` file as follows:

 ```csharp
 using CommunityToolkit.Maui;